-The special education program in the Department of Special Education and Inclusive Practices is designed to provide students with experiences that develop skills in assessing students as well as planning, implementing, and evaluating interventions.
-Special education graduates are prepared for a variety of specialized jobs.
+The special education program in the Department of Special Education and Inclusive Practices (SEIP) is designed to provide students with experiences that allow graduates to teach in both special education (K-12) and general education (K-9) classrooms.
+Students will develop skills in creating lesson plans that address all learners' abilities, as well as assessing students regarding the planning, implementing, and evaluation of interventions.
+SEIP graduates are prepared for a variety of specialized jobs.
 Those who prefer to teach may be employed in public or private schools, institutions, or agencies.
-Those seeking other careers may work as house parents or home trainers or directors of service agencies.
-Some graduates will continue their study in other areas of special education, while others may engage in research, develop curricular and instructional materials, or lead in-service teacher training.
+Some graduates will continue their study in other areas of special or general education, while others may engage in research, develop curricular and instructional materials, or lead in-service teacher training.